leeper/opinioncourse/Notes/Week12.md

 ## Stimson, Mackuen, and Erikson ##
+* The authors focus on "dynamic representation."
+How do they define it and how does it correspond, if at all, to any of the models of representation outlined by Mansbridge?
+* How do the authors conceptualize the causal influence of opinion on policy?
+(543) What do they say needs to be shown in order to demonstrate influence?
+* What mechanism is proposed for connnecting opinion to policy?
+(544) Is it universal or conditional?
+ * How does their proposed mechanism of influence "feel"?
+Does it feel like democracy at work?
+* *Note: Do not worry about the specifics of the statistics.*
+* The authors rely on a general (i.e., not issue-specific) measure of public opinion called "policy mood".
+(548) What is it?
+How does it relate to "macropartisanship" (from last week)?
+ * What are the advantages and disadvantages of this aggregated measure of opinion?
+* What is their outcome variable?
+How is it measured?
+(549--550)
+* What are the findings?
+(Look especially at the tables).
+How much does public opinion matter?
+* The results in Table 5 and Figure 5 (556--558) aggregate across all outcomes.
+How responsive does government in general seem to be to public opinion?
+ * See especially p.557: how closely related are opinion and policy?
+* Overall, can these results be interpreted as normatively desirable?
+Why or why?
+* In Week 8 we asked whether opinions should be responsive to outside political events and whether there was any evidence of such responsiveness.
+Here, we see that opinion should be something that policymakers should be responsive to.
+What then are the ultimate "inputs" to the political system?

 ## Jacobs and Page ##
 * As is clear in the title, what is the research question underlying this paper?
 What do the authors want to know?